 MUSIC

-Why is the new Rolling Stones album called ‘Hackney Diamonds’?
+Why is the Rolling Stones Grammy winning album called ‘Hackney Diamonds’?

-It’s been 18 years since The Rolling Stones treated fans to a new studio album with 2005′s ‘A Bigger Bang’ being the last full album of new material.
+It had been 18 years since The Rolling Stones treated fans to a new studio album, with 2005’s ‘A Bigger Bang’ being the last full album of new material.

-“Hackney Diamonds” has now seen the light of day and has been greeted with a hail of positivity from music critics.
+But the venerable English rockers brought out “Hackney Diamonds” last year and saw it greeted with a hail of positivity from music critics.
 Scoring an average of 79 on Metacritic, the likes of The Telegraph have been raving about the record claiming: ‘The new Rolling Stones album is the best thing they have made since their Seventies glory days’ with the Independent stating: ‘A late-career Exile on Main Street?
 Their best since the Seventies?
 Arguably, but such hyperbole undeniably rests on the broad shoulders of the seven-minute “Sweet Sounds of Heaven”, the album’s spectacular spiritual crescendo’.

 Hackney Diamonds is the band’s first studio album of original material since 2005 and is first recording since longtime drummer Charlie Watts died in 2021.
 The surviving core of the group consists of Jagger and guitarists Keith Richards, 79, and Ron Wood, 76.